ways-choir-dev/ways-choir-dev.gitlhub.io/content/_index.en.md

 ### November 2021

 A few days ago we had a WAYS choir weekend in Bad Saarow.
 With our individual hygiene concept, of course.
 The last time we were at Scharmützelsee together was in 2019 - and Corona was still a beer ...
-It's still so beautiful there.
+It's still so beautiful here.
 The youth hostel is our home base.
-From Friday 6pm to Sunday 1pm that actually resulted in almost 15 hours of singing together.
+Friday 6pm to Sunday 1pm actually resulted in almost 15 hours of singing together.
 Thanks to vocal training and liters of ginger tea, nobody lost their voice.
-And then we still had to talk and dance and scrap secret santa and eat up all the goodies we had brought with us.
+After rehearsal we still had to talk and dance and scrap-secret-santa and eat up all the goodies we had brought with us.
 And all this in beautiful golden October, a dream!

 ![](https://res.cloudinary.com/ways-choir/image/upload/v1636211805/211031_BadSaarow_Webseite.jpg)